"Watching a great Keynote... Immediately usable content from a great speaker."

 Summary

-An exploration of trust, healthy skepticism, practical ways to develop a skeptical mindset, and how it all applies to AI.
+An exploration of trust, skepticism, ways to develop critical thinking, and how it applies to any situation (including AI).

 Abstract